babaraokalyankar/PDFGenie/README.md

-# PDFGenie - AI Chatbot for PDF File
+# PDFGenie - AI Chatbot for PDF Files

 <div style="border: 5px solid #4CAF50; padding: 15px; text-align: center; width: fit-content; margin: 20px auto;">
     <img src="botImage.png" alt="PDFGenie Bot" style="max-width: 100%; height: auto; border-radius: 10px;">
 </div>

 PDFGenie is an AI-powered chatbot that allows users to interact with the contents of PDF documents by asking questions.
-It utilizes advanced natural language processing (NLP) and machine learning models from Hugging Face to understand and respond to queries based on the content of uploaded PDF files.
-PDFGenie uses LangChain, FAISS, and Hugging Face transformers to process and retrieve information from PDFs in real-time.
+It uses natural language processing (NLP) and machine learning models to understand and respond to queries based on the content of the uploaded PDF.

 ## Features

-- **PDF Text Extraction**: Extracts text from PDF files, including scanned documents.
+- **PDF Text Extraction**: Extracts text from PDF files.
-- **Text Chunking**: Splits the extracted text into smaller, digestible chunks for efficient processing.
+- **Text Chunking**: Splits text into smaller chunks.
-- **Vector Store**: Uses FAISS to index and search the text chunks quickly.
+- **Vector Store**: Uses FAISS for fast search.
-- **Question-Answering (QA)**: Uses the Mistral-7B LLM from Hugging Face to answer questions based on the PDF content.
-- **Interactive Chatbot**: Users can ask questions, and the chatbot will provide answers based on the content of the uploaded PDF.

-## Prerequisites
+- **Question-Answering**: Uses Mistral-7B for answering questions.

+...

 Ensure you have the following installed: